 So, who's responsible for these cute little invaders, anyways?
 Well, their story begins a long way away from here.
 While living in San Francisco, a new artist stumbled across a utility pole with an iris flower painted on it.
 The display stuck with him, and when he moved to Oakland a few years later, he decided to begin his own project.

 Inspired by the lawn ornaments he remembered from his childhood, he would paint gnomes, mushrooms, and other accompanying characters and hide them in public places across the Californian city.
-By the time his work was done, enthusiasts estimate he had hidden over 2,300 in the Californian city.
+By the time his work was done, enthusiasts estimate he had hidden over 2,300.
 Other estimates suggest he distributed as many as 7,000 in the area.
 Regardless of the exact count, Oakland was charmed, and the gnomes became a part of local culture, providing a soft comic relief to a community historically blighted by gang violence and social unrest.

 That isn't to say everybody was instantly taken by the gnomes, however.
 A local power company, the same one responsible for the utility poles, voiced concern that the gnomes would get in the way of their maintenance workers.
 When the company announced that they would be removing the gnomes, the overwhelming and unanimous outcry from the local community was sufficient enough to make them change their minds.
 The gnomes are still around in Oakland after all these years.